mohitpai/journey-optimizer.en/help/using/campaigns/get-started-experiment.md

     The treatment that works well for one audience may sometimes not be the best treatment for another audience.
 Doing deeper analyses on how treatments behaved for different segments help generate ideas for new tests.

-    Similarly, studying the performance of each treatment with respect different metrics may also give a more comprehensive view of your Experimentations.
+    Similarly, studying the performance of each treatment with different metrics may also give a more comprehensive view of your Experimentations.

     >[!CAUTION]
     >